bmac/grunt-coffee-jshint/README.md

 #### Custom Options

-In this example, some `globals` and `jshintOptions` are defined at the task level `options`, sometimes to be specifically relpaced with target level definitions.
+In this example, some `globals` and `jshintOptions` are defined at the task level `options`, sometimes to be specifically replaced with target level definitions.
 For more information on what they do, please see JSHint's [Enforcing options](http://jshint.com/docs/options/#enforcing-options), [Relaxing options](http://jshint.com/docs/options/#relaxing-options) and [Environments](http://jshint.com/docs/options/#environments).
 The latter group let `JSHint` know about some pre-defined global variables so that you don't have to explicitly include them into `globals`.